In September 2023 Sarah Trevers, specialist voice coach led a session with some of us and showed us ways to sing and breathe better…..

 For the latest information on the Radcliffe Male Voice Choir please visit other pages of this website (www.radcliffeontrentmvc.org).
 Also a Facebook Page has now been launched at www.facebook.com/ROTMVC.

-Appearance at RoT Parish Council AGM to receive the Chairman’s award for services to the Community.
+Earlier in the year- we were invited to appear at the RoT Parish Council AGM to receive their Chairman’s award for services to the Community.
+See photos below:

-in order to mark the completion of our 8 week singing course (which had started on 10th January 2019 and has attracted ten new members), we, together with the course participants, held a “Mini” CONCERT on Thursday 7th March at 8.00 pm at the Methodist Church, Shelford Rd., RoT, for partners and friends at which 10 numbers were sung, 5 of which were learnt during the course.
+Early in 2019, we held an eight-week SINGING COURSE which started on 10th January 2019 and attracted 12 new members.
+To mark its conclusion we, together with the course participants, held a “Mini” CONCERT on Thursday 7th March at the Methodist Church, Shelford Rd., RoT, for partners and friends at which 10 numbers were sung, 5 of which were learnt during the course.

 This was an enjoyable event which, incidentally, also raised £386 for Prostate Cancer Charities.

 The Radcliffe on Trent Male Voice Choir’s first 40 years – 1983-2023

 To begin at the beginning …. how better to introduce a male voice choir founded by a Welshman than to use the same words that opened Dylan Thomas’s Under Milk Wood?
 The Choir’s founder and first Musical Director was Clive Sims BA, LRAM, from Penygraig in the Rhondda.